rarick/tmux-airline/README.md

 # rarick/tmux-airline

-A tmux airline theme which uses the terminal colors
+A tmux airline theme which uses the terminal color scheme

 ## Installation